mariajitel/blog-preview-card/README.md

 # blog-preview-card
-responsive design of a blog with html and css
+responsive design of a blog card with html and css